enumag/eevee/README.md

 Older versions of this tool also had support for RMVX and RMVXA games but I removed all of that to simplify the code.
 With some effort it could likely be re-introduced.

+Support for exporting scripts was in the original project but I removed it because the game we're testing the tool on has a much better way to deal with that.

 ## Features

 - Export .rxdata to .yaml files.
 - Import .yaml files back to .rxdata files.
 - Configuration using [`eevee.yaml`](example/eevee.yaml).
-- Hash-based comparison to see if export / import is necessary.
+- Time stamp and filesize comparison to see if export / import is necessary.
 - Internal post-processing to minimize the amount of changed lines and conflicts.
 - Parallel processing to speed things up.

-Support for exporting scripts was in the original project but I removed it because the game we're testing the tool on has a much better way to deal with that.

 ## Usage